deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 Pros:

-- The build and deployment steps are separated into their own workflows, which makes it easier to maintain and understand.
+- The build and deployment steps are separated into their own workflows, which can make it easier to maintain and understand.
-- Builds for PRs and non-main branches that we do not want deployed do not trigger deployment workflows.
 - The build workflow only shows the build steps in the GitHub Actions UI, and the deployment workflow only shows the deployment steps.
 - Deployments for non-main branches and PRs can still be manually deployed if needed without any workflow code changes.